siteations/newberry2/README.md

-# newberry4
+# newberry2
-Religious Change - Exhibit Selections - Tablet 4
+Religious Change - Exhibit Selections - Tablet 2

-These are cached files from the main exhibit, including the main sections:
+These are cached files from the main exhibit.
-* Divines and Natural Theologians - 11 files
-* Clergy and Laity - 22 files
-* Saints and Sinners - 13 files
-* Looking Forward - 13 files

 This includes the core pages (4-5 per section) and all enlarged image pages, 59 pages total + new index.